ashishguptautd/Web-Design-1/README.md

 # WebDesign_1
- Static web pages using HTML5 and CSS3 that I designed for The University of Texas at Dallas Website for demonstration purpose
+ Static web pages using HTML5 and CSS3 that I designed for The University of Texas at Dallas Website for demonstration purpose.